This article was first published in October 2019, and was last updated in June 2020.

 With great growth also comes the risk of great falls and the US is also the nucleus of most financial crises, from the 1930s Great Depression to the 2002 Dot Com Bubble, or the 2008 Subprime Mortgage Crisis.

-The only major global crisis not to start in the US was the 1997 Asian Financial Crisis which started in Asia before its rippling effect reached across the rest of the world.
+The only major global financial crisis not to start in the US was the 1997 Asian Financial Crisis which started in Asia before its rippling effect reached across the rest of the world.

 The government owns 32% of the land